-- 1. Required credits per semester: 3.5 - 2.
-25.5 total credits are required for graduation for the Class of 2024. - 3.
-The class of 2024 is only required to have 1 credit for Fine Arts.
-Beginning with the Class of 2025, all classes are required to have 1.5 credits for Fine Arts. - 4.
+- 1. Required credits per semester: 3.5 except for seniors enrolled in a study hall which requires 3 credits for that semester - 2.
+Beginning with the Class of 2025, all classes are required to have earned 1.5 credits in Fine Arts. - 3.
 All Honors and Advanced Placement classes are taught at a faster pace.
 Honors classes add one quality point to GPA; Advanced Placement classes add two quality points to GPA. - 7.
 All classes must have a minimum enrollment of 6 students. - 8.
-There are fees for Family and Consumer Science, for Art 1, 2, 3, & AP Art, for CPR instruction in Health Class, for off-campus P.E. activities, and for the Advanced Placement Exams. - 9.
+There are fees for Family and Consumer Science, for Art 1, 2, 3, & AP Art, for CPR instruction in Health class, for off-campus P.E. activities, Test Prep Course, Advanced Algebra and Trigonometry, and for the Advanced Placement exams. - 9.
 Students enrolled in an Advanced Placement course must take the Advanced Placement exam at the end of the year. - 10.
-Course Placement for the upcoming year is based on semester 1 grades
+Course placement for the upcoming year is based on Semester 1 grades.